troglobit/troglobit.github.io/_projects/finit.markdown

 Example
 -------

-See [TroglOS][9] for an example of how to boot a small embedded system with Finit:
+See [TroglOS][9] for an example of both how to boot a small embedded system with Finit, as well as extend it with plugins.
+TroglOS use an [mtd.so][10] plugin to handle uninitialized flash:

 <img class="left" src="/images/finit3-screenshot.png" alt="Finit Screenshot" style="width: 472px; height: 422px;">